Locations:

 Pregnancy: Using Alternative Therapies

 There are a wide range of natural techniques to relieve symptoms of pregnancy (massage and patterned breathing to oral supplements and herbs).
-Some of these treatments are safe and can help, while others could harm you and your baby.
+Some of these treatments are safe and can help, while others could harm you or the developing fetus.
 Alternative therapies always need to be approved by your healthcare provider.

 What are alternative therapies?